PGSSoft/java-spring-course-pwr-2017/README.md

 # Java Spring PWR 2017 Course Page
 ## Intro
 This is the homepage of Java/Spring course organized on Wrocław Uniwersity of Technology by [PGS Software](https://www.pgs-soft.com/) in Spring 2017.

-Our goal is to go through key aspects of professional development of web application based on the most popular Java web framework - [Spring]( https://spring.io/)
+Our goal is to go through key aspects of professional development of web application based on the most popular Java web framework - [Spring]( https://spring.io/).

 After the course, we would like to invite some of you to participate in summer internship program at PGS Software.
 Do not worry, its paid internship, and you will be able to put your newly acquired knowledge in practice in real-world challenges in renowned software house.
 Perhaps later you would like to stay with us longer…

 ## Org
-The course will start March 7 (Tuesday)
+* The course will start March 7 (Tuesday)
-The course will consist of eight meetings, carried over six weeks.
+* The course will consist of eight meetings, carried over six weeks.
 First two weeks we will meet on Tuesdays and Thursdays, and then we will move to Thursdays only for next four weeks.
-Classes will start at 5pm and last two hours.
+* Classes will start at 5pm and last two hours.
-Classes will take place at [room id]
+* Classes will take place at [room id]
-You can contact us via [mail]
+* You can contact us via [mail]

 ## Prerequisites
-Basic Java SE skills is the only hard requirement.
+* Basic Java SE skills is the only hard requirement.
 We would like to focus on how to implement features in given framework, environment, tools, clean code, good practices etc. not the basics of language itself.
-The lecture / workshop will be in Polish
+* The lecture / workshop will be in Polish
-Written materials will be mostly in English
+* Written materials will be mostly in English

 ## Agenda
-Note that this may be subject to change depending on how fast we will be able to go.
+Note, that this may be subject to change depending on how fast we will be able to go.

 ### Chapter 1: Introduction
 * Intro, rules and organizational stuff.
 * An overview of the application we will build during the course.